CASA for Hunt County

 Our Needs

-When the Number One avenue for helping abused children is providing each with a CASA volunteer advocate, CASA for Hunt County wants to stand ready, and not have to get ready, to meet that need.
+The Number One avenue for helping abused children is providing each with a CASA volunteer advocate.
 Community support (through volunteering or contributing financially) for Volunteer Recruitment and Retention is essential.

 Mission